Who are the Christians for an Ethical Society?

 John Warhurst AO is Emeritus Professor of Political Science at the Australian National University, a member of the National Council of Caritas Australia, chairman of Concerned Catholics Canberra Goulburn and a Canberra Times columnist.

-Deputy Chair – Dr David Hunter
+Vice Chair – Dr David Hunter

 David Hunter, is Vice Chair of the CES Committee.
 As a scientist, he has worked on locusts in many parts of the world and is currently Executive Director and President Elect of the Orthopterists’ Society.
 He strongly believes we are to use our resources and talents to make a difference in the world around us through a keen sense of justice from a Christian perspective.